 COVID-19 is a new strain of coronavirus, which originated in Wuhan City, China.
 The name COVID-19, is short for "coronavirus disease 2019."
-This virus causes respiratory illness and has infected thousands of people worldwide.
-The Center for Disease Control (CDC), World Health Organization (WHO) and New Mexico Department of Health (NMDOH) are actively monitoring the outbreak of this new coronavirus strain.
-Please visit their websites for the most up to date information below:
+This virus causes respiratory illness, and has infected thousands of people worldwide.
+The Centers for Disease Control (CDC) and World Health Organization (WHO) are actively monitoring the outbreak of this new coronavirus strain.
+Visit the CDC's Traveler's Health website for warnings.